symfony/symfony-docs/reference/forms/types/submit.rst

 | Class                | :class:`Symfony\\Component\\Form\\Extension\\Core\\Type\\SubmitType` |
 +----------------------+----------------------------------------------------------------------+

-Submit buttons feature an additional method :method:`Symfony\\Component\\Form\\ClickableInterface::isClicked` that lets you check whether this button was used to submit the forms.
+The Submit button has an additional method :method:`Symfony\\Component\\Form\\ClickableInterface::isClicked` that lets you check whether this button was used to submit the form.
 This is especially useful when :ref:`a form has multiple submit buttons <book-form-submitting-multiple-buttons>`::

     if ($form->get('save')->isClicked()) {